How Much Do Agencies Charge for Social Media Management in 2022?

 Source

-Having a clearly defined pricing framework helps your agency build a good client relationship from the get-go.
+Having a clearly defined pricing framework helps your social media management agency build a good client relationship from the get-go.
 And just like any relationship, it is built upon clear communication, trust, and performance-based metrics.
 PBMs are key to charging your clients what your agency services are worth.

-6 Strategies To Manage Your Social Media Analytics and Win Back Your Billable Hours
+6 Strategies To Manage Your Social Media Analytics and Save Time

 1. Connect All Your Social Media Channels in One Place